Brooklyn Bridge: 1910s to 1940s

 The main steel cables of the Brooklyn Bridge are visible on the left side of this photo in 1938.

 Tolls on the bridge were abolished in 1911.
 In addition, the city government passed a bill to officially name the structure the "Brooklyn Bridge" in January 1915.
 Ostensibly in an attempt to reduce traffic on nearby city streets, Grover Whalen, the commissioner of Plant and Structures, banned motor vehicles from the Brooklyn Bridge on July 6, 1922.
 The real reason for the ban was an incident the same year where two cables slipped due to high traffic loads.
 Both Whalen and Roebling called for the renovation of the Brooklyn Bridge and the construction of a parallel bridge, though the parallel bridge was never built.
 Whalen's successor William Wirt Mills announced in 1924 that a new wood-block pavement would be installed, permitting motor vehicles to use the bridge again; motor traffic was again allowed on the bridge starting on May 12, 1925.

-As part of an experiment, starting in November 1946, the Manhattan-bound roadway carried Brooklyn-bound traffic during the evening rush hours.
-The experiment ended after two months due to complaints about congestion.
+The city celebrated the bridge's 50th anniversary in 1933.
+By then, Manhattan had gained six fixed crossings to New Jersey and fifteen more to Long Island (including water pipes).
+The vaults under the bridge's approaches began to be leased out the next year.
+In 1939, as an alternative to the planned Brooklyn–Battery Bridge, Manhattan borough president Stanley M. Isaacs proposed constructing vehicular ramps from the Brooklyn Bridge to South Street along the Manhattan waterfront.

+To improve traffic flow and aesthetics, the city announced plans in 1941 to remove the elevated rail stations at both ends and to upgrade the Manhattan approach viaduct.
+The latter would entail demolishing several city blocks and constructing vehicular ramps at the Manhattan end.
+Elevated rail service was ultimately withdrawn in March 1944, and after the rail terminals had been removed, Mayor Fiorello La Guardia "re-unveiled" the bridge the next year.
+Between November 1946 and January 1947, the Manhattan-bound roadway carried Brooklyn-bound traffic during the evening rush hours as part of an experiment.